Private Thomas Henry Cox

 As was the case with men from the Northern Rivers district in New South Wales, they trained at Rifle Range Camp, Enoggera near Brisbane.
 The Barracks Block was built as accommodation for men in two dormitories, each 36 feet by 22 feet (10.97 x 6.7 metres).
 Beds or bunks were not provided, instead each man slept on a palliasse with ground sheet on the floor.
 For many it was their first time away from home.
 Men from every walk of life, from clerks and teachers to factory and shop workers, were crammed together

 Now their training began.
-Firstly, the men received their vaccinations for smallpox, rabies & plague, then a recruit had to be inducted into military forms of discipline, command, and order.
+Firstly, the men had to be inducted into military forms of discipline, command, and order.
 This was partially achieved through a program of basic training carried and, in a sense, was maintained for a long as a man was in the service.

 It involved marching and drilling with the rifle, cleaning and caring for personal equipment and being supervised and inspected in ways quite different to ordinary civilian life.
 For example, no boots should be allowed to get in a bad state of wear but must be sent to the bootmaker without delay for repair.
 Men who were found with hair long and unshaven had to have a haircut and shave